 - Are there any products your practice offers to help eliminate or manage dry feet?

 - At what temperature should I set my home to keep a good amount of moisture in the air for each season?

 You don’t have to suffer from dry, cracked heels!
 Our Stafford TX podiatrist can recommend many different treatments from the home remedies suggested above to prescription lotions.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about this and other topics related to foot and ankle care, feel free to contact Foot & Ankle Associates, with a convenient podiatry office location near Stafford TX, by clicking here or by calling 281.397.3487.
+If you would like to learn more about this and other topics related to foot and ankle care, feel free to contact Vargas Foot & Ankle Specialists, with a convenient podiatry office location near Stafford TX, by clicking here or by calling 281.397.3487.